jobrunr/website/content/en/documentation/configuration/micronaut/_index.md

     skip-create: false
     table_prefix: # allows to set a table prefix (e.g. schema for all tables)
     datasource: # allows to specify a DataSource specifically for JobRunr
+    type: # if you have multiple supported storage providers available in your application (e.g. an SQL DataSource and Elasticsearch), it allows to specify which database to choose.
+Valid values are 'sql', 'mongodb', 'redis-lettuce', 'redis-jedis' and 'elasticsearch'.
+  jobs:
+    default-number-of-retries:10 #the default number of retries for a failing job retry-back-off-time-seed:3 #the default time seed for the exponential back-off policy.
   background-job-server:
     enabled: false
     worker-count: #this value normally is defined by the amount of CPU's that are available